Italian Cream Cake With Cream Cheese Frosting

 - Add the Crisco or vegetable shortening and blend together with the creamed butter.

-- Add the sugar and blend it in thoroughly.
+- Add the sugar and blend it in thoroughly until it no longer feels grainy.

 - Add the egg yolks a little at a time, beating on medium speed for about a minute between additions.